 Challenge yourself on our low ropes/challenge courses at Camp Crowell, May Flather and White Rock!
 And the climbing tower and rock wall at Camp May Flather.

 Low ropes/challenge courses consist of a variety of elements designed to help girls learn about communication and working as a team.
 Whether the object is to get your entire team over a wooden wall, to walk a tightrope a foot from the ground, or to maneuver a balance beam, girls will learn about trust and their ability to complete difficult tasks with the help of their friends.

 A spring training has been scheduled!
-A low ropes training will be held on April 6 and a high ropes and zipline training will be held April 7, the training will take place at Camp Crowell .
-To sign up for these trainings after February 1 or to see other high adventure offerings please visit our online course catalog.
+A two day challenge course trining for both high and low ropes will be offered at Camp Crowell on May 2 and 3.
+Registration for this training is now open!
+To sign up for this trining or to see other high adventure offerings please visit our online course catalog.

 Our resource list enables Troops without a low ropes-trained adult to request someone to help teach their Troop at one of the GSCNC courses.
 If you are looking for a low ropes certified adult to assist your troop or if you are currently trained, meet the Safety Activity Checkpoints, and would like to be on our resource list, please contact Gustavo Martinez at 202.534.3793.